childmindresearch/llm_tracker/README.md

 The package supports:

 - Access to thousands of LLMs through OpenRouter API
-- Detect every instance of a construct and return the verbatim quote
+- Detect every instance of a construct (e.g., anxiety) and return the verbatim quote (e.g., "I'm worried about my cousin")
 - Comparing human and LLM codings at the quote level (using LLMs to match human and LLM quotes)
-- Computing inter-rater reliability (prevalence-adjusted) and classification metrics (sensitivity, precision, F1, and PR AUC) and returning summary tables
+- Computing inter-rater reliability metrics (Kappa, ICC, PABAK) and classification metrics (sensitivity, precision, F1, and PR AUC) and returning summary tables
 - Automatically retrying submissions when LLM outputs are not parseable
 - Saving analyzer outputs, metadata, and retryable error records
 - Flexible loading of csv, txt, docx and preprocessing of dedoose human coding to match LLM coding dataframes.